RSOTeam13/documentation/README.md

 # documentation
-Documentation for the entire project
+Documentation about the entire project